 During our fiscal 2016, we received additional homeowner calls beyond those anticipated based on our procedures and previous call history and increased our cost estimates, causing us to record additional warranty expense related to the Florida stucco issues of \$48.0 million.
 Our cost estimates to repair homes discovered in more recent periods are considerably higher than initial estimates, as these homes require more extensive repairs.
 As of September 30, 2016, 690 homes have been identified as likely to require repairs (an increase of 158 homes to those that were anticipated to require repairs as of the end of our fiscal 2015), of which 437 homes have been repaired.
-We made payments related to the Florida stucco issues of \$39.9 million during the current fiscal year, including payments on fully repaired homes, as well as payments on homes for which remediation is not yet complete, bringing the remaining accrual to \$22.6 million as of September 30, 2016, additional homes in the impacted communities remain within the period specified by the applicable statute of repose but are not yet deemed likely to require repairs and have not been reserved for.
+We made payments related to the Florida stucco issues of \$39.9 million during the current fiscal year, including payments on fully repaired homes, as well as payments on homes for which remediation is not yet complete, bringing the remaining accrual to \$22.6 million as of September 30, 2016, which is included in our overall warranty liability detailed above.
+As of September 30, 2016, additional homes in the impacted communities remain within the period specified by the applicable statute of repose but are not yet deemed likely to require repairs and have not been reserved for.
 The cost to repair these additional homes would be approximately \$4.7 million if the current cost estimates were applied to these additional homes.